 Ranking of creditors

-After bankruptcy, the curator determines a ranking of creditors during bankruptcy.
+After bankruptcy, the curator determines a ranking of creditors.
 The higher in the ranking, the more likely a creditor will be paid.
 Read what the law says about ranking.

-During a bankruptcy, the curator, or trustee will sell assets of the bankrupt company (also called the estate) or otherwise collect as much money as possible to pay creditors.
 The curator determines the order in which the creditors are paid: the ranking of creditors.
-The curator does this based on agreements in the Bankruptcy Act (faillissementswet, in Dutch).
+They do this based on agreements in the Bankruptcy Act (faillissementswet, in Dutch).
 The ranking depends on the type of debt the creditor claims.

 1st rank: estate claims